 There are different types of scars.
 Surface irregularities and discoloration are sometimes subtle scars that can be improved by different treatments from a plastic surgeon or dermatologist.
 Acne or minor injury can cause these types of scars.
 Hypertrophic scars are thick bands of tissue that form at a wound area.
 Keloids are larger than hypertrophic scars and can often occur where there is little fatty tissue, such as on the neck and face.
 Contracture scars can form when there is a significant amount of tissue loss, such as a burn.
 These types of injuries can also restrict movement.
-Knowing the type of scar that you have can help determine the appropriate method your doctor may use to improve your scar.
+Knowing the type of scar that you have can help determine the appropriate method your doctor may use to improve your it.
+Scar removal can be the answer to your question.

 Non-Invasive Medical Treatments to Improve Scars